wyhaya/updns/README.md

 We configure routing in the way of hosts

-You need to find the installation path of the module first and configure it in `config/hosts`
+You can use `updns config` command and then call `vim` quick edit, or find the module's installation directory and edit the `config/hosts` file

 ```
 proxy         8.8.8.8    # Proxy => DNS Server